rust-lang/rust/text/1210-impl-specialization.md

 ### Interaction with lifetimes

 A hard constraint in the design of the trait system is that *dispatch cannot depend on lifetime information*.
-In particular, we both cannot, and allow specialization based on lifetimes:
+In particular, we both cannot, and should not allow specialization based on lifetimes:

 - We can't, because when the compiler goes to actually generate code ("trans"), lifetime information has been erased -- so we'd have no idea what